 Once the applicant has completed the application process, including submitting all required documentation, has been determined eligible and has had an award calculation conducted, an award acknowledgment notification will be issued electronically.
 The award acknowledgment notification provides the applicant with information about their potential eligible award, award calculation, their damage assessment documentation, and the appeals process.
 (See Appendix E.) Applicants have 60 days to either accept their award, request an award consultation, or file an appeal.
-Once the award has been accepted, homeowners may no longer file an appeal.
-Once an appeal determination has been rendered, the homeowner may no longer file any additional appeals.
+Once the award has been accepted, homeowners may no longer file any additional appeals.